 Other Frame Options

-If you don’t yet have the Tarmac Pro, here are your 5 next best options:
+If you don’t yet have the Tarmac Pro or EVO, here are your next best options:

-- Specialized Amira S-Works (8 seconds behind Tarmac Pro)
+- Specialized Amira S-Works or Specialized Tarmac SL7 (4 seconds behind)

 See Fastest* Frames for Climbing for a list of the best climbing frames.